Table of Contents

 The fonts may be displayed either vertically or at a 20 degree skew.
 No other skews are allowed.
 Do NOT use the italic version of the fonts to substitute for the skew.

 The official colors for UT Martin athletics are the same as for UT Martin, PMS 151 orange (UT orange) and PMS 289 blue (a deep navy) or their process equivalents.
-Please ask University Relations or Athletic Communications if you do not know what a PMS color is.
+Please ask University Relations or Sports Information if you do not know what a PMS color is.
 Black and white may also be incorporated into the marks.
 (Note: The Pantone Matching System for colors, used by printers, is different from colors used in the manufacture of apparel and merchandise.
 Contact University Relations if you have questions.)

 In clothing, the Skyhawk Head Logo and the Captain Skyhawk mascot caricature may not appear any smaller than one and one-quarter inches, whether embroidered or screen printed.